Introduction to Malbolge

 *except for the copy program above, which would now backup forever

-after EOF on the input, instead of spewing an infinite number of bytes
+after EOF on the input, instead of spewing an infinite number of

-with a value of 168.
+bytes with a value of 168.

 It could be worse

 Malbolge, although obviously difficult, could be worse.
-Here are
+Here

-some suggestions for making it even tougher:
+are some suggestions for making it even tougher:

-- Redo the instruction permutation table to remove all short cycles.
+- Redo the instruction permutation table to remove all short

 - In particular, if every possible cycle for every location

-contains at least one non-NOP instruction, then you could not even
+contains at least one non-NOP instruction, then you could not

-construct a NOP that you could rely on.
+even construct a NOP that you could rely on.

-- Remove the oversight in the reference interpreter that lets the
+- Remove the oversight in the reference interpreter that lets

-user load non-ascii values directly.
+the user load non-ascii values directly.

-- You could make the OP even less useful by modifying it so that as
+- You could make the OP even less useful by modifying it so that

-Alternatively, make OP so that as many rows and columns as
+all three trits.
+Alternatively, make OP so that as many

-possible contain all three trit values.
-This makes it very hard
+rows and columns as possible contain all three trit values.

-to set a memory address to anything unless you know the prior value.
+anything unless you know the prior value.

-- Modify instructions as they are fetched, not when they are done.
+- Modify instructions as they are fetched, not when they are

+done.
 Then branches too would self modify.

 Happy programming,